-So Disney is obviously one of the most magical places on earth.
-You’ll find tons of advice on the internet( like this blog) about how to find the best deals, when to visit and what foods you should eat.
+So, Walt Disney World is obviously one of the most magical places on earth.
+You’ll find tons of advice on the internet( like this blog) about how to find the best Disney deals, the best time to vacation, and what foods you should eat.
 Well what about all the stuff no one tells you?
 That may actually affect your disney vacation?
 That might not be all magic and pixie dust?
 We’ve been in shock at some of the things we’ve seen while on vacation.

 We’ve compiled a little list of things no one will tell you about your trip to Walt Disney World to help you prepare for some of those unexpected little moments.
 So let’s dive right in, shall we?!

-Regardless of what your idea of “bad behavior” is, you’re going to see it happen.
-Whether its whole families cutting in line (happens allll the time) to people blatantly arguing with cast members about Disney policies to mothers actually changing their infant on the ground in the middle of Fantasyland (yes I’ve seen this happen), you’re going to see a lot of behavior that you probably just don’t agree with.
+Regardless of what your idea is of “bad behavior”, you’re going to see it happen.
+Whether its whole families cutting in line (this happens allll the time) to people blatantly arguing with Disney Cast Members about Disney policies to mothers actually changing their infant on the ground in the middle of Fantasyland (Yes we’ve seen this happen), you’re going to see a lot of behavior that you probably just don’t agree with.

 Our suggestion?
 If its not affecting your vacation or well-being, accept the fact that you are surrounded by people all over the world with different cultural norms and move on.
 Its not worth your time to get upset over it.

-Well everything.
 Here’s the thing, the average American Family spends about 18 hours a week together.
 If you’re from the U.K., that number jumps up to 38 hours per week, but that’s still nothing when compared to how much time your family will spend together at Walt Disney World.
 All day, every day.

 Factor in the sometimes sweltering heat, overstimulated kids and overly exhausted parents trying to get everything they want their kids to experience in a small amount of time (let it go-you’re not gonna see it all), and you’re bound to have an argument at some point.

 Trust me, we’ve been in arguments (we are sisters though, its what we do) and we’ve seen and heard plenty of arguments while there.

 And if you do get in an argument, brush it off and move on with your day.
 You’re in the Happiest Place on Earth, after all.
+Enjoy It.

-3. The stroller stuggle is real
+The stroller struggle is real

 Seriously guys, there are strollers everywhere.
 And people use them as bulldozers.
 Ok maybe not, but that’s what it seems like.

 You will probably get run over at some point.

-Ok I’m exaggerating, but seriously be careful.
-Between the aforementioned strollers and a lot of people who are renting an ECV or motorized scooter for the first time in their lives, there’s a lot of poor driving out there!
+Ok, I’m exaggerating, but seriously be careful.
+Between the aforementioned strollers and a lot of people who are renting an ECV ( an electric conveyance vehicle) or motorized scooter for the first time in their lives there’s a lot of poor driving out there!
 And it’s through no fault of their own half the time.
 There’s only so much space at Disney and people will run into you (or your kids) without an apology and keep going on their merry way.
 Its happened to us and everyone else I know…..it can happen to you.

 Let me tell you a story about the Citrus Swirl Float.
 Once upon a time, like 2 weeks ago, I saw that Sunshine Tree Terrace was offering a Citrus Swirl Float.
 I saw this on Instagram so I had photo proof!
 Disney Food Blog had even done a review on this new item.
 I don’t like citrus swirl because I think the frozen OJ is too sour for my liking.
 So I thought the float would be good because the soda could balance it out a bit.